Why Does the Delicate Touch of Divine Jasmine Feel Like a Whisper from the Heart of Nature? (2025)

 • 30 ml jojoba or fractionated coconut oil

-• Mix and apply to wrists or chest with gentle strokes.
+Mix thoroughly and apply sparingly to wrists or chest using gentle strokes.

 Creating our own calming scents lets us bring the garden inside.
 These DIY jasmine projects answer Why Does the Delicate Touch of Divine Jasmine Feel Like a Whisper from the Heart of Nature? by letting us enjoy jasmine’s scent every night.